History of Westeros

 Blackfyre Rebellions: Part 2 – Daeron II the Good (spoiler free)

 The son of Aegon the Unworthy had a lot to deal with after his father’s deathbed decree.
-Guest Steven Attewell of Race for the Iron Throne joins Aziz in discussing Daeron II, and whether or not he actually deserved to be called “the Good”.
-Special attention paid to the Great Bastards, Baelor Breakspear, and Dorne.
+Guest Steven Attewell of Race for the Iron Throne joins us in this episode.
+We cover Daeron II, whether or not he actually deserved to be called the Good, and more.
+This episodes pays special attention to the Great Bastards, Baelor Breakspear, and Dorne.

 Filed Under: Episodes Tagged With: aemon the dragonknight, aerys ii targaryen, audio, baelor breakspear, blackfyre rebellion, daemon blackfyre, daeron ii, daeron ii the good, daeron targaryen, daeron the young dragon, guest, maekar i targaryen, mariah martell, naerys targaryen, rhaegar targaryen, rhaegel targaryen, video